Harry P. Cain: U.S. Senate

 As Cain's term in the Senate wound down, he was targeted by the National Democratic Party for defeat in what otherwise looked like a very promising Republican year.
 With Hugh Mitchell running for Governor, Cain's opponent would be the popular six-term Congressman, Henry M. Jackson.
 The two fought a tough, bruising campaign, based largely on Cain's record in the Senate.
 Jackson overcame a national Republican landslide to beat Cain by more than 130,000 votes.

-Cain once responded to a comment that he had been a 'reactionary' in the U.S. Senate. "... as a reactionary I reacted strongly against measures believed to be adverse to the public interest.
+Cain once responded to a comment that he had been a "reactionary" in the U.S. Senate. "as a reactionary I reacted strongly against measures believed to be adverse to the public interest.
 It seldom bothered me that a number of my positions were supported only by a small minority.
 Had I been concerned with self rather than country I would have acted much differently.
 I was often angry and too impatient for my own good."

 Subversive Activities Control Board

-At the urging of some of his former Senate colleagues, President Dwight D. Eisenhower appointed Cain to the Subversive Activities Control Board, where he served from 1953–1956.
+At the urging of some of his former Senate colleagues, President Dwight D. Eisenhower appointed Cain to the Subversive Activities Control Board, where he served from 1953 to 1956.

 Cain went about his new duties, generally supporting the recommendations brought to the board by Attorney General Herbert Brownell Jr. Cain soon became aware of numerous cases in which the government's internal security program, while legal, often violated the civil liberties of the accused and sometimes denied them due process under the law.
 He began to speak out against what he believed to be the excesses of the program in a series of speeches to national civil liberties groups, to the point that White House Chief of Staff Sherman Adams and members of the Justice Department considered him disloyal.
-The Eisenhower Administration, under pressure from the right wing of their party, saw their internal security program as a means of eliminating security risks from government; Cain saw the program as often trampling on the civil rights of the accused.
+The Eisenhower administration, under pressure from the right wing of their party, saw their internal security program as a means of eliminating security risks from government; Cain saw the program as often trampling on the civil rights of the accused.
 The confrontation came to a head in a contentious meeting between Cain and the President in the White House on June 7, 1955.
 Cain determined that he would not to be re-appointed to the position and resigned on June 17, 1955.

 On October 23, 1956, a banquet in Cain's honor was held at the National Press Club and attended by more than 350 civil liberties advocates, labor leaders and political admirers, including many of the individuals who Cain had helped.
 A plaque was presented to Cain with the following inscription: "In Tribute to Harry P. Cain / Champion of Human Dignity, Defender of Constitutional Rights in the Search For National Security / From Those Whose Loyalty to Country He Vindicated, and Those Whose Faith in Freedom He Strengthened / Presented at Testimonial Dinner / National Press Club, Washington, D.C. / 23 October 1956."